-Canon G1 X Mark II versus Panasonic LX100
+Canon G1 X Mark II vs Panasonic LX100

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is notably smaller (12 percent) than the Canon G1 X Mark II.
 Moreover, the LX100 is markedly lighter (29 percent) than the G1X Mark II.
 In this context, it is worth noting that neither the G1X Mark II nor the LX100 are weather-sealed.

-The price is, of course, an important factor in any camera decision.
-The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will naturally be influenced heavily by the price.
+The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
 The G1X Mark II was launched at a somewhat lower price (by 11 percent) than the LX100, which makes it more attractive for photographers on a tight budget.
-Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
+Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 With 13MP, the G1X Mark II offers a slightly higher resolution than the LX100 (12.7MP), but the G1X Mark II nevertheless has larger individual pixels (pixel pitch of 4.49μm versus 4.21μm for the LX100) due to its larger sensor.
 However, the LX100 is a somewhat more recent model (by 7 months) than the G1X Mark II, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.